 I am deeply committed to diversifying the academy, redressing pervasive inequities in higher education, and demystifying the hidden curriculum.
-You can learn about some of my service work below and here.
 All funds donated will be used to compensate Let's Talk Grad School guests, purchase and mail copies of A Field Guide to Grad School to prospective and current PhD students, and fund activities designed to build community among early-career scholars.
 Use of funds will be publicly accounted for via my Ko-fi.com page.

 #100DaysOfWriting Community (founder, co-organizer)